 7. Make a list, check it twice.

 I’m a list maker.
 I make them on my iPhone, on my computer, with sketchpads and my pencil.
 It will help you keep track of all the tasks if you’re able to write them down and cross them off as you complete each one.
+Trust me, this is a moving day tips you’ll want to follow.

 8. Order PODS or a storage unit if needed.